carib/restuck/README.md

 This is a super straight forward [Axis-Aligned Bounding Boxes](https://en.wikipedia.org/wiki/Bounding_volume) (AABB) system.
 Since all the colliders are square, they're essentially their own bounding boxes.
 For the broad-phase detection, each moving collider maintains four map objects representing the each of the four possible grid cells they may occupy.

 ##### Response
 If one of these maps is found to contain more than one object (other than itself), a narrow-phase check for intersections is triggered.
-If any intersection is present, the collider is reset to its last known xy position and its velocity is dropped to 0.
+If any intersection is present, the collider is reset to its last known xy position and its velocity is dropped to zero.

 ##### Planned
 I'm still not completely satisfied with the response part of this.
 In some cases the colliders will stick to the walls, and in rare instances the walls will actually swallow them up!